AbirHasan2005/Save-Group/README.md

 # Save-Group
-This I specially made this for my [Discovery Cloud](https://t.me/joinchat/O9WIjhCGHLo0YmQ0) group.
+I specially made this for my [Discovery Cloud](https://t.me/joinchat/O9WIjhCGHLo0YmQ0) group.
 Check in Group to understand how this works.
 I am feeling Lazy to Explain.

 ## Deploy to Heroku
 As you know I am lazy, you have to deploy to Heroku via CLI for now.